vivekguthikonda/-/_posts/2020-04-08-Visual-Question-Answering-System.md

 Now, We will define layers as per the paper.
 ![]({{ "/assets/img/vqa/model3def1.jpg" | relative_url}})

-The forward function of model will look:
+The forward function of model will look like:
 ![]({{ "/assets/img/vqa/model3def2.jpg" | relative_url}})

 Parallel co-attention: